ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/migration_cpaneltoplesk.md

 You have successfully performed a cPanel to Plesk Migration!

-Before amending your DNS to point to your new server, you can test your websites using a hostfile change You can view more information on that [here](https://my.ukfast.co.uk/safedns/index.php)
+Before amending your DNS to point to your new server, you can test your websites using a hosts file change You can view more information on that [here](https://my.ukfast.co.uk/safedns/index.php)

 ```eval_rst